Lalitha Rajapakse: Politician and Diplomat

 Rajapakse was a founding member of the United National Party in 1947 and was appointed to the Senate of Ceylon and became the leader of the house.
 He was soon after appointed by Prime Minister D. S. Senanayake as the first Minister of Justice.
-In 1948 he was appointed to the seven member flag committee that consisted S. W. R. D. Bandaranaike, J. R. Jayawardene, John Kotelawala, T. B. Jayah, G. G. Ponnambalam and S. Nadesan.
+In 1948 he was appointed to the seven member flag committee that consisted of S. W. R. D. Bandaranaike, J. R. Jayawardene, John Kotelawala, T. B. Jayah, G. G. Ponnambalam and S. Nadesan.
 He was knighted in the 1952 New Year Honours.
 He resigned as Minister of Justice in 1953, after Prime Minister Sir John Kotelawala requested his resignation from the cabinet and returned to his legal practice.

 In 1965, he actively campaigned for the United National Party, specking of authoritarian actions of the Sri Lanka Freedom Party, following its attempts to nationalize Lake House.
 Following the United National Party victory in the 1965 general elections, he was appointed Ceylon's Ambassador to France in 1965.
 In February 1967 he was appointed the Ceylon's High Commissioner to the United Kingdom which he held until October 1969.

 Rajapakse died on 25 May 1976, at the age of 76.

 Family

 Rajapakse married Chrisoble Mendis Gunasekara, her sister Ruby Mendis Gunasekara became the first lady Proctor in Ceylon.
-Their son Bimal, became a barrister from Lincoln's Inn and they had two daughters, Ramani became a proctor and headed the All Ceylon Women's Buddhist Congress and Vineetha who married Jayantha Gunasekera who is a President's Counsel.
+Their son Bimal, became a barrister from Lincoln's Inn and they had two daughters, Ramani became a proctor and headed the All Ceylon Women's Buddhist Congress and Vineetha who married Jayantha Gunasekera is a President's Counsel.